Cornwall: Local politics

-With the exception of the Isles of Scilly, Cornwall is governed by a unitary authority, Cornwall Council, based in Truro.
-The Crown Court is based at the Courts of Justice in Truro.
+The ceremonial county of Cornwall is made up of two local government districts; mainland Cornwall, governed by Cornwall Council, and the Isles of Scilly.
+Cornwall Council, formerly Cornwall County Council until 2009, is a unitary authority based at Lys Kernow in Truro.
+The Isles of Scilly are governed by the sui generis Council of the Isles of Scilly based in Hugh Town, and have been administered by their own unitary authority since 1890.
+They are grouped with Cornwall for other administrative purposes, such as the National Health Service and Devon and Cornwall Police.
+The county's Crown Court is based at the Courts of Justice in Truro.
 Magistrates' Courts are found in Truro (but at a different location to the Crown Court) and at Bodmin.

-The Isles of Scilly form part of the ceremonial county of Cornwall, and have, at times, been served by the same county administration.
-Since 1890 they have been administered by their own unitary authority, the Council of the Isles of Scilly.
-They are grouped with Cornwall for other administrative purposes, such as the National Health Service and Devon and Cornwall Police.

-Before reorganisation on 1 April 2009, council functions throughout the rest of Cornwall were organised in two tiers, with Cornwall County Council and district councils for its six districts, Caradon, Carrick, Kerrier, North Cornwall, Penwith, and Restormel.
+Cornwall County Council was established in 1889 under the Local Government Act 1888, and the Local Government Act 1972 reorganised the county's second tier of administration with the formation of six district councils: Caradon, Carrick, Kerrier, North Cornwall, Penwith, and Restormel.
+In 2009, structural changes to local government in England resulted in the abolition of the six district councils and turned Cornwall Council into a unitary authority.
 While projected to streamline services, cut red tape and save around £17 million a year, the reorganisation was met with wide opposition, with a poll in 2008 showing 89% disapproval from Cornish residents.

 The first elections for the unitary authority were held on 4 June 2009.
-The council has 123 seats; the largest party (in 2017) is the Conservatives, with 46 seats.
-The Liberal Democrats are the second-largest party, with 37 seats, with the Independents the third-largest grouping with 30.
+At the most recent council election in 2021, the Conservative Party won 47 of the 87 seats.
+Also elected were 16 independent councillors, 13 Liberal Democrats, five from the Labour Party, five from Mebyon Kernow and one Green Party representative.
 Before the creation of the unitary council, the former county council had 82 seats, the majority of which were held by the Liberal Democrats, elected at the 2005 county council elections.
 The six former districts had a total of 249 council seats, and the groups with greatest numbers of councillors were Liberal Democrats, Conservatives and Independents.